What Does a Website Cost?

-- How can a website project seriously takes 8 weeks (or more!) to complete?
+- How can a website project seriously take 8 weeks (or more!) to complete?

 - Am I going to like the end product that gets delivered?

-- What if I don’t?
+- What if I don’t like it?
 Am I going to get ripped off?

 - Are these guys even going to be around in a year to continue to service me?

 - The ubiquity of websites, in general.
-Most business have them, after all, so how hard can it be?
+Most businesses have them, after all, so how hard can it be?

 - There are a plethora of tools available that enable anyone who can use PowerPoint to build a site of their own